alexandrtovmach/react-twitter-login/README.md

 [DEMO HERE](https://alexandrtovmach.github.io/react-twitter-login/)

 > SECURITY NOTE: This package using third-party proxy [cors.bridged.cc](https://app.cors.bridged.cc/), to resolve CORS policy protection on requests from your custom domain to api.twitter.com.
-If it's not work for you for some security concerns, we recommend to use server side authorization like [passport-twitter](http://www.passportjs.org/packages/passport-twitter/) or other.
+If it's not working for you for some security concerns, we recommend to use server side authorization like [passport-twitter](http://www.passportjs.org/packages/passport-twitter/) or other.

 ![image](https://user-images.githubusercontent.com/28801003/70518342-dc895280-1b42-11ea-905a-eed1bdf63694.png)